realworldocaml/book/en/14-interfacing-with-C.md

 uses a write barrier to update this set whenever a major-heap block is modified to point at a minor-heap block.

+### The long-lived major heap

 The major heap consists of a number of chunks of memory, each containing live blocks interspersed with regions of free memory.
-The runtime system maintains a "free list", which is a data structure indexing all the free memory, that is used to satisfy allocation requests.
-OCaml uses *mark-sweep-compact* garbage collection for the major heap.
-The "mark" phase to traverses the block graph and marks all live blocks, literally by setting a bit in the block header.
-The "sweep" phase sequentially scans all heap memory and identifies dead block.
+The runtime system maintains a free list data structure that indexes all the free memory, and this list is used to satisfy allocation requests.
+OCaml uses mark and sweep garbage collection for the major heap.
+The *mark* phase to traverses the block graph and marks all live blocks by setting a bit in the color tag of the block header.

-The "compact" phase happens more rarely, and moves live blocks to eliminate the gaps of free memory between them, and ensure memory does not fragment.
+The *sweep* phase sequentially scans all heap memory and identifies dead blocks that weren't marked earlier.
+The *compact* phase relocates live blocks to eliminate the gaps of free memory between them and ensure memory does not fragment.

-A garbage collection must "stop the world" (that is, halt the application) in order to ensure that memory can be safely moved.
-To minimise this impact, the mark and sweep phases are incremental, and are broken up into a number of steps that are interspersed with the running OCaml program.
-Only a compaction touches all the memory in one go, and it is a relatively rare operation.
+A garbage collection must *stop the world* (that is, halt the application) in order to ensure that blocks can be safely moved.
+The mark and sweep phases run incrementally over slices of memory, and are broken up into a number of steps that are interspersed with the running OCaml program.
+Only a compaction touches all the memory in one go, and is a relatively rare operation.

-We will discuss garbage collection tuning in (_avsm_: crossref).
+The `Gc` module lets you control all these parameters from your application, and we will discuss garbage collection tuning in (_avsm_: crossref).

 ## The representation of values